 What is the job like

 83% of Mental Health Social Workers said they were satisfied with their job and 82% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with, communicating with, and teaching people.
 They like helping or providing service to others..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Mental Health and Substance Abuse Social Workers job description, Mental Health and Substance Abuse Social Workers salary, Mental Health and Substance Abuse Social Workers information, what is the job of a Mental Health and Substance Abuse Social Worker like, pros and cons about Mental Health and Substance Abuse Social Workers, colleges and universities for Mental Health and Substance Abuse Social Workers, is Mental Health and Substance Abuse Social Workers the right career for me, Hard careers to get into, careers in Human and Social Service
+Mental Health Social Workers job description, Mental Health Social Workers salary, Mental Health Social Workers information, what is the job of a Mental Health and Substance Abuse Social Worker like, pros and cons about Mental Health and Substance Abuse Social Workers, colleges and universities for Mental Health and Substance Abuse Social Workers, is Mental Health and Substance Abuse Social Workers the right career for me, careers in Human and Social Service